David Taylor (snooker player): Personal life

 Taylor had two sons from his first marriage to Francine.
-As of 1984 he was married to Janice Whitlock, who he met at a holiday camp in the early 1970s, and had a two-year-old son with her.
+As of 1984 he was married to Janice Whitlock, whom he met at a holiday camp in the early 1970s, and had a two-year-old son with her.
 In 1981, after he had earned the largest prize money of his career to date, £5000 for reaching the final of the Yamaha Organs Trophy, he told Alexander Clyde of The Evening Standard that he was grateful for the encouragement and support that Janice had provided for his career and that for an earlier period of about three years they had lived almost entirely from her income.

 Taylor entered the property business using money from a winning bet on John Spencer to win the world championship.
 Soon after he made his last appearance in the televised stages of the world championship in 1987, Taylor and his wife decided to purchase a guest house in Little Bollington near Altrincham in Cheshire.
 They were still running the business as of 2021.
 He had the table used for the 1987 Masters installed at the premises for his use.